morntag/morntag-hello-elementor/README.md

 # Morntag Hello Elementor Child Theme

-This is a custom child theme based on the Elementor Hello theme, designed for [briefly describe the purpose of the theme].
+This is a custom child theme based on the Elementor Hello theme, designed for.

 ## Setup